mswiecicki/ng-simple-modal/README.md

 ##Credits
-I'd like to give my thanks to [icebox](https://github.com/albertosantini) from #angularjs For help in putting this together and lots of good advice!
+I'd like to give my thanks to [icebox](https://github.com/albertosantini) from #angularjs for help in putting this together and lots of good advice!